eersnington/Bard-API-Fullstack-SaaS/README.md

 React | FastAPI | AWS Lambda | Vercel

-Just a project I did to learn the above techstack
+Just a project I did to get comfortable with the above techstack

 ## Description